 - Utilize our Medical Advisory Board to provide the latest news in SUDEP research and SUDEP-related issues.

 Click on 'About SUDEP' in the left column to learn more about this tragic category of death.
-Click here to read parent testimonials about SUDEP given before the Institute of Medicine panel ahead of its 2012 Report, Epilepsy Across the Spectrum.
+Click here to read parent testimonials about SUDEP given before the Institute of Medicine panel ahead of its 2012 Report, called Epilepsy Across the Spectrum.